 This one is an absolute game changer.
 Dean Karnazes, a well-known participant in many ultra-marathons, uses yoga as a tool to maintain both his mental and physical stamina.
 The ability to control his breath allows his body to utilize the maximum amount of oxygen possible, thereby hyping his overall activity level.

 It works like a performance enhancement drug, but it’s all natural and… legal!
 If you master conscious breathing, you will be able to control your breathing during intense physical activity.
-You take in more air when your body needs it and slow down your breathing intermittently so as not to exhaust your lungs; to master this techniques go here.
+You take in more air when your body needs it and slow down your breathing intermittently so as not to exhaust your lungs.

 Low impact workouts